Japan Economy

 Japan’s bond market, valued at approximately $9 tn, is one of the world’s largest.
 The Ministry of Finance (MOF) oversees the issuance of Japanese Government Bonds (JGBs), which are pivotal in financing the nation’s public debt.

 The Bank of Japan plays a significant role in the bond market through its asset purchase programs.
-As of October 31, 2024, the BOJ held a substantial portion of outstanding JGBs, reflecting its ongoing monetary policy measures.
+As of early 2025, the BOJ held around ¥600 tn in JGBs, accounting for nearly half of the outstanding government bonds.

 Real Estate Market